pegros/PEG_LIST/help/sfpegIconDsp.md

 If the _actionName_ property in set of the component, an _action_ LWC event is triggered each time the user clicks on the icon.
 The CSS is then adapted to highlight that the icon is clickable.

-Such an event should be handled by setting the _onaction_ handler on the component.
+Such an event should be handled by setting the _onaction_ handler on the component.<br/>
 ```
 <c-sfpeg-icon-dsp   icon-name={iconName}
                     action-name={iconAction}